 Save money and reduce the stress of your everyday commute.
 Ridesharing means prearranging a ride with someone who lives close to your home and works in a similar location.
-Ridesharing once a week can save you more than 10% of your commuting costs.
+Ridesharing edmonton.ca/transportation/driving-rideshare

 You can also create a van pool for kids' sports and lessons.
 This will reduce resource use and emissions and give busy parents a break from having to drive kids back and forth.